 - Gumloop: Free tier plus usage-based pricing on runs and nodes.

-For a deeper look at recurring agent cost, see our note on AI agent cost models and the breakdown of how bootstrapped agent economics change when bills are bundled instead of metered.
+For a deeper look at recurring agent cost, see our note on AI agent cost models and the breakdown of how bootstrapped agent economics change once you count infrastructure and engineer hours, not just the platform sticker.

 A 60-second decision framework